- Sports Injuries

 Phase 3: 6 weeks following injury

-- Aims: Full range of motion, strength, and return to light jogging and by week 8
+Duration: 4 weeks.
+Aims to regain full range of motion, strength, and return to light jogging and by week 8.

 Phase 4: 10 weeks following injury